-32. There are a wide range of non-governmental initiatives supported by foundations, conservations organisations and responsible industry actors.29 Actions by major investment funds are of particular importance, as funds with a social mandate (such as pension funds) are pressuring institutional investors to disinvest from plastic producers or from enterprises which fail to reduce their plastic footprint.
-For example, 185 investors with US\$10 trillion in combined assets, recently called for more action to address the plastics crisis.30
+35. There are a wide range of non-governmental initiatives by foundations, conservation organisations and responsible industry actors.35 Actions by major investment funds are of particular importance, as funds with a social mandate (such as pension funds) are pressuring institutional investors to disinvest from plastic producers or from enterprises which fail to reduce their plastic footprint.
+For example, 185 investors with US\$10 trillion in combined assets, recently called for more action to address the plastics crisis.36

-Regional action plans 1.3.1
+1.3.1 Regional action plans and initiatives